Summers are magical, right? School is out, the days are long, and free time abounds.

 Special Needs: These camps create a summer camp environment for students who, due to physical, mental, or emotional challenges, might not have the option to attend typical summer camps or activities.
 Camper-to-staff ratios are lower to provide individual attention and create an environment that is comfortable and tailored to the campers’ needs.

-3. Decide on day camps or overnight camps.
+3. Decide on virtual camps, day camps, or overnight camps.

-Depending on your child’s age and comfort-level with being away from home, day camps can provide the opportunity for kids and teens to socialize, learn new skills, or play sports, minus the overnight commitment.
+Depending on your child’s age and comfort-level with being away from home, (and of course, pending when they are safe to resume in-person) day camps can provide the opportunity for kids and teens to socialize, learn new skills, or play sports, minus the overnight commitment.

 5. Find instructors your kids will adore.